Browse our guides or talk to our team.

 Keep in mind that some of these goals may already be in place from the strategic planning process or prior planning exercises, such as gap analysis, or long-term initiatives.
 This is why it’s so helpful to have representation from across your business.
 Leaders can tell you what their teams have already been tasked to prioritize or what opportunities their business unit has independently identified.

-Collect your ideas in the panel on the left of our balance scorecard template, then populate the agreed upon initiatives into the four perspectives when you’ve aligned on your organization’s most important initiatives.
+Collect your ideas by dragging and dropping sticky notes in the panel on the left of our template, then populate the agreed upon initiatives into the four perspectives when you’ve aligned on your organization’s most important initiatives.

 Agree on how you will measure success for every goal included in the scorecard.
 Because there are multiple ways to measure many goals, clarifying what metrics you care about before starting to measure is important.
 For example, if you set an innovation and learning goal of increasing time to market, will you be benchmarking yourself against a competitor or against your performance the prior year?